Tatiana-Ngamba/The-GitGirls-Collective-group-7/README.md

 Once all the above steps have been followed, before running the notebooks, make sure to do the following steps one by one:

-- In the config.py file write your password to MySQL Workbench as follows: DATABASE_PASSWORD = 'Insert_your_password'
+- In the config.py file write your password to MySQL Workbench as follows: DATABASE_PASSWORD = 'Insert_your_password'.
+DATABASE_USER and DATABASE_HOST are usually standardised as they have been pre-completed, but check that these also match your MySQL setup.
 - Open MySQLWorkbench and run the country_codes.sql SQL file specified previously
 - Run Jupyter Notebook Part 1 to retrieve the data from the API if the output_gbp_salaries_23-11-29_10-55.csv located in GitHub is not being used
 - Run Jupyter Notebook Part 2 where all the used data merges together and all the visualizations are displayed